NeuroTechX/ntx_slack_archive/eegdata.md

  >For ERP, i'm leaning toward the solution 1 at the moment, because i think we have a real shot for that as soon as we have enough data.

+7/18/2017 1:20 PM

+ **alexandre.barachant** :

+ >for neural oscillation/motor imagery, it might be harder because there is much more variability between individual.
+But for ERP, i found the patterns remarkably similar between subjects